mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br><br>
 I have stripped the Add & Remove panel functions because I wanted something I could deploy mainstream requiring minimal user support by removing anything that could break it.<br>
-If you want to compete with Mac or Windoze you actually only need one stable moveable panel.
+If you want to a viable alternative to Mac or Windoze, imho you actually only need one stable moveable panel.
 Note I make Cinnamenu an applet in the main /usr/share/cinnamon/applets folder as opposed to an applet in the users home hidden folders.

 <br>